citylikeamradio/ecape/docs/source/index.rst

  - MetPy is a reliable, open-source, and frequently used meteorological calculation package

 MetPy's CAPE calculations were chosen for ease of readability and implementation.

+If users prefer their own CAPE calculations, use the *manual_cape* parameter to override this decision!

 References
 ------------